 The principle of Experimental Stress Analysis (ESA) consists in using strain gauges to measure the strain on a component's surface.
 The absolute value and direction of the mechanical stress is determined from the measured strain and known properties of the material (modulus of elasticity and Poisson’s ratio).
 These calculations are based on Hooke’s Law that is applicable to the elastic deformation range of linear-elastic materials.
-Learn more by clicking here.
+Learn more on the analysis of experimental stress here.

 Strain Gauge Fundamentals